-Chapter 4 Specific use
+Specific use

-SECTION 1 TEMPORARY ADMISSION
+TEMPORARY ADMISSION

-- 1. Under the temporary admission procedure non-Union goods intended for export may be subject to specific use in the customs territory of the Union, with total or partial relief from import duty, and without being subject to any of the following: - (a) other charges as provided for under other relevant provisions in force; - (b) commercial policy measures, insofar as they do not prohibit the entry or exit of goods into or from the customs territory of the Union. - 2.
-The temporary admission procedure may only be used provided that the following conditions are met: - (a) the goods are not intended to undergo any change, except normal depreciation due to the use made of them; - (b) it is possible to ensure that the goods placed under the procedure can be identified, except where, in view of the nature of the goods or of the intended use, the absence of identification measures is not liable to give rise to any abuse of the procedure or, in the case referred to in Article 109, where compliance with the conditions laid down in respect of equivalent goods can be verified; - (c) where required, an authorisation has been granted in accordance with Article 102 and the minimum data has been provided or made available to customs prior to the release of the goods, which must include at least the importer responsible for the goods, the value, the origin, the tariff classification and a description of and the intended use of the goods; - (d) the requirements for total or partial duty relief laid down in the customs legislation are met; - (e) the goods have arrived to the customs territory of the Union; - (f) the goods comply with the relevant other legislation applied by the customs authorities.
+- 1. Under the temporary admission procedure, non-Union goods intended for re-export may be subject to specific use in the customs territory of the Union, with total or partial relief from import duty, and without being subject to any of the following: - (a) other charges as provided for under other relevant provisions in force; - (b) commercial policy measures, insofar as they do not prohibit the entry or exit of goods into or from the customs territory of the Union. - 2.
+The temporary admission procedure may only be used provided that the following conditions are met: - (a) the goods are not intended to undergo any change, except normal depreciation due to the use made of them; - (b) it is possible to ensure that the goods placed under the procedure can be identified, except where, in view of the nature of the goods or of the intended use, the absence of identification measures is not liable to give rise to any abuse of the procedure or, in the case referred to in Article 109, where compliance with the conditions laid down in respect of equivalent goods can be verified; - (c) where required, an authorisation has been granted in accordance with Article 102: - (ca) and the minimum data has been provided or made available to customs prior to the release of the goods, which must include at least the importer responsible for the goods, the value, the origin, the tariff classification and a description of and the intended use of the goods the required data has been provided or made available to the customs authorities;

-- 3. The Commission is empowered to adopt delegated acts, in accordance with Article 261, to supplement this Regulation by determining: - (a) the specific use referred to in paragraph 1 of this Article; - (b) the requirements for total relief from import duty referred to in paragraph 2, point (d), of this Article.
+- (d) the requirements for total or partial duty relief laid down in the customs legislation are met; - (e) the goods have arrived to the customs territory of the Union place of release for the customs procedure; and - (f) the goods comply with the relevant other legislation applied by the customs authorities. - 3.
+The Commission is empowered to adopt delegated acts, in accordance with Article 261, to supplement this Regulation by determining: - (a) the specific use referred to in paragraph 1 of this Article; - (b) the requirements for total or partial relief from import duty referred to in paragraph 2, point (d), of this Article; - (c) the data to be provided or made available to the customs authorities for placing goods under the temporary admission procedure as referred to in paragraph 2, point (ca).